 - The list of candidates shortlisted for the next level of selection is made available on the respective IIM’s website.
-Each IIM will send interview letter to shortlisted candidates directly.
+Each IIM will send an interview letter to shortlisted candidates directly.
 The criteria for shortlisting vary from IIM to IIM.

-Note: Each IIM shortlists candidates for second stage of selection which may be independent of each other.
+Note: Each IIM shortlists candidates for the second stage of selection which may be independent of each other.

-- The process may include Written Ability Test (WAT), Group Discussion (GD) and Personal Interview (PI) On the basis of score acquired in CAT examination, candidates are called for a Personal Interview (PI).
+- The process may include Written Ability Test (WAT), Group Discussion (GD) and Personal Interview (PI) On the basis of score acquired in the CAT examination, candidates are called for a Personal Interview (PI).

-- In addition, IIMs may use other factors like previous academic performance of the candidates, relevant work experience and other similar inputs in shortlisting and ranking of candidates at various stages of the admission process.
+- In addition, IIMs may use other factors like the previous academic performance of the candidates, relevant work experience and other similar inputs in shortlisting and ranking of candidates at various stages of the admission process.

 Note: The processes, academic cut-offs and the weights allocated to the evaluation parameters vary across IIMs.

 Now that you are acquainted with the tasks ahead of you, make YOUR mission to get into an IIM!
 Go that extra mile and turn the dream into a reality.
 Check out our free CAT preparation material!